 By default, these controls are granted to users specifically through access control rules or for those users who have the bypass-acl privilege.
-Access to these controls can be limited by configuring restrictions on what controls are allowed through the Client Connection Policy.
-The properties that limit access to controls are as follows:
+Access to these controls can be limited by

 - allowed-request-control Specifies the object IDs of the controls that clients can include in requests.
 Only specified controls can be included in the requests. - denied-request-control Specifies the object IDs of the controls that clients are not allowed to include in requests. - required-operation-request-criteria Specifies a request criteria object that is required to match all requests submitted by clients.
 If a client submits a request that does not satisfy this request criteria object, that request is rejected. - prohibited-operation-request-criteria Specifies a request criteria object that must not match requests submitted by clients.
 If a client submits a request that satisfies this request criteria object, that request is rejected.